synadia-labs/showcase/cybervet/walkthrough.md

 # Walkthrough

 Cybervet is an in-browser one or two person game.
-The goal of the game depends on the player chosen.
-The goal of creating the game was to show off the key features of NATS.io, including: pub-sub, key-value and streaming, all running in the embedded game server.
+The goal of the game depends on the player chosen (see below).
+The motivation for the game was showing off key features of NATS.io, including: pub-sub, key-value and streaming, which all run in the embedded game server.
 We load tested it to a few thousand players and everything held up well with low CPU and memory usage.

-The game was created entirely in house by Synadians with game industry experience.
+The game was created entirely in house by [Synadians](https://www.synadia.com/) with game industry experience.

 ## Diagram